Billplz/api_slate/source/index.html.md

 To create a Payment Order, you would need the Payment Order collection's ID.
 Each Payment Order must be created within a Payment Order Collection.

 <aside class="warning">
-  It returns status code of 422 with message 'You do not have enough payments' if you are trying to make a payment with total that are exceeding your <strong>Payout API Balance</strong>.
+  It returns status code of 422 with message 'You do not have enough payments' if you are trying to make a payment with total that are exceeding your <strong>Payment Order Limit</strong>.
 </aside>

 > Example request: